 Offering Healing, Haven and Hope for people struggling with mental illness.

-We help people deal with the day-to-day challenges of mental health issues.
+Assisting those with the day-to-day challenges of recovery of their mental health and transitioning from homelessness.

 Turning Point has operated community-based mental health programs in Ventura County for over 30 years.
 Their programs address the full range of personal needs, including a homeless shelter to meet necessary physical and safety requirements, supported housing to provide decent, affordable housing and rehabilitation and socialization centers to provide meaningful, productive activities, companionship and a sense of purpose.